Beckversync/RISC_CPU_Beckham/README.md

 # Address Mux in SystemVerilog

 ## Overview
-This project implements an Address Mux (Multiplexer) in SystemVerilog, used to select between the instruction address and operand address based on a control signal.
-It also includes a testbench for functional verification.
+A SystemVerilog implementation of a simple FPGA memory module is presented, featuring a single bidirectional data port.
+The design is accompanied by a testbench for thorough functional verification.

 ## Project Structure
 ```